Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

 For $\Ja=1$, the experimental contours of $\Theta$ are consistent with theory at the bottom wall $z=0$.
-At the top wall $z=1$, by contrast, two focus points and at least one saddle appear respectively at $\left(x,y\right)= \left(0.38,-0.14\right)$ and $\left(x,y\right)= \left(0.48,-0.11\right)$ (figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}c).
+At the top wall $z=1$, by contrast, two focus points and at least one saddle appear at $\left(x,y\right)= \left(0.38,-0.14\right)$, $\left(x,y\right)= \left(0.48,-0.11\right)$ {and $\left(x,y\right)= \left(0.62,-0.03\right)$}, respectively (figure \ref{fig:mapping_orientation_angle_Ha_3p8e4_diff_Luw}c).
 Further critical points must exist on the top wall to satisfy the topological constraints on their numbers \citep{hunt1978_jfm} but these fall outside of the spatial visualisation window available to us.
 Because of these, the topology found in the experimental data differs fundamentally from that predicted by the model.
 This new topological structure is not compatible with the linear prediction, and implies an underpinning nonlinear mechanism.
 Furthermore, the two focus points are located in the region of the isoline swelling observed for the case $\Ja=0.5$, suggesting that the topological change may ensue from small nonlinear deviations to the linear prediction at lower values of $\Ja$.
-This also suggests that nonlinearities are favoured at higher values of $\Ja$ and especially near the resonance $\Ja=1$, \emph{i.e.} further into the propagative regime, and where the amplitude of the waves is greatest: these conditions are most favourable to the occurrence of nonlinearities and the resonance points to a $\Ja$ nonlinear self-interaction of the wave.
-Whether an instability mechanism is involved is an open question: instabilities of forced electro-mechanical oscillations were indeed observed, but at $\Ha<10$, \emph{i.e.} outside of the propagative regime of relevance here \citep{thomas2010_jfm}.
-In any case, this change in topology corresponds to the discrepancy observed on \S \ref{sb_sec:two_regimes_exp_and_th} for $\Ja>0.85$ and so confirms that these discrepancies reflect a nonlinear regime of Alfv\'en waves, not accounted for in the model.
+This also suggests that nonlinearities are favoured at higher values of $\Ja$ and especially near the resonance $\Ja=1$, {i.e.} further into the propagative regime, and where the amplitude of the waves is greatest.
+These conditions are most favourable to the occurrence of nonlinearities and the resonance points to a $\Ja$ nonlinear self-interaction of the wave. {Generally speaking, nonlinearities may potentially arise out of nonlinear wave interaction but also from hydrodynamic instabilities of the oscillating flow not involving wave interaction}: instabilities of forced electromechanical oscillations were indeed observed, but at $\Ha<10$, i.e. outside of the propagative regime of relevance here \citep{thomas2010_jfm}. {Here, however, the values of the measured Reynolds number at the bottom wall $\Rey^{\rm bot} = \{199, 102, 75\}$ and at the top wall $\Rey^{\rm top} = \{ 48, 8, 8\}$ for $\Ja = \{0.1,0.5,1\}$, respectively, are very low.
+Furthermore, the strongest changes on the flow topology are observed at the top wall for $\Ja =1$, which is where the value of $\Rey$ is the lowest.
+Hence, hydrodynamic instabilities are unlikely to be the cause of the instabilities.}

+In any case, this change in topology corresponds to the discrepancy observed on \S \ref{sb_sec:two_regimes_exp_and_th} for $\Ja>0.85$ and so confirms that these discrepancies reflect a nonlinear regime of AW, not accounted for in the model.